dujanhung/sicalyme/navigation/navigation.md

 "navigation" is a pathway in GitHub.

-viewers could go to every files, via clicking on external links.
+viewers could go to every files, via clicking on links.

 </td></tr></table>